tetteis/rhemafromgod/data/blog/god-lives-in-us-part-6.md

 lastmod: '2013-10-16'
 tags: ['new-creation-realities']
 draft: false
-summary: 'The Christian is perfectly saved in God's purpose; God has ordained him unto salvation, and that purpose is complete.'
+summary: "The Christian is perfectly saved in God's purpose; God has ordained him unto salvation, and that purpose is complete."
 authors: ['default']
 ---